AnjuKanjirathingal/Facebook_QSG_Markdown/QSG_FB_Post.md

     * Family
 4. Click **Post**.

     **Note:** Click the cross button in the top-right corner to discard the post.

-**Result:** Your post is live on your account with the selected privacy option.
+ Your post is live on your account with the selected privacy option.

 # Adding a post from smartphone